The Boston Bruins are well on the way to their third division title in four seasons.

 Games remaining: 23 (10 home, 13 away)

-What went right: Goalie Carey Price rebounded from a two-week slump by allowing seven goals in his final six starts before the break, helping him earn the starting job for Canada at the Olympics.
+What went right: Goalie Carey Price rebounded from a two-week slump by allowing seven goals in his last six starts, helping him earn the starting job for Canada at the Olympics.
 Peter Budaj has been an excellent backup.
 Forward Max Pacioretty is on pace for a 40-goal season.
 P.K.
 Subban and Andrei Markov give the Canadiens lots of offense from the blue line.
 The penalty kill is third in the NHL at 86.0 percent and has scored six shorthanded goals.
 The Canadiens are 27-0-3 when leading after two periods.